-- 1. WDOM will establish an Independent Consumer Advocacy program supported by grant funding. - 2.
-NYS will adopt legislation and/or regulations that will strengthen the Independent Consumer Advocacy Network (ICAN) program by: - a. increasing accessibility for plan participants with disabilities among all managed care providers and networks; - b. permitting the use of accessible medical equipment in health care settings; - c. establishing NYS contract requirements for health care providers to evaluate and demonstrate ADA compliance with regard to access of all goods and services.
+- 1. NYS will adopt legislation and/or regulations that will strengthen the Independent Consumer Advocacy Network (ICAN) program by: - a. increasing accessibility for plan participants with disabilities among all managed care providers and networks; - b. permitting the use of accessible medical equipment in health care settings; - c. establishing NYS contract requirements for health care providers to evaluate and demonstrate ADA compliance with regard to access of all goods and services. - 2.
+NYS will through legislation or regulation increase monitoring and oversight of MLTCs and establish higher standards for provision of services